-You may simply be looking for some creamy winter comfort food, with a cheeky healthy twist?
+Creamy comfort food, with a cheeky healthy twist?
+Yes please.

 Bonus... it’s quick to whip up, the sauce uses two basic cheap ingredients and it freezes well if you need to.